How It Works

 The Perfect Split

-A score of 100 means every dimension is perfect: armor types perfectly balanced, all 13 classes represented, weapon groups evenly distributed, ideal tank/healer ratios, and all high-priority mains in top splits.
+A score of 100 means every dimension is perfect: armor types perfectly balanced, all 13 classes represented, weapon groups evenly distributed and fully covered, ideal tank/healer ratios, mains spread evenly, splits equally sized, alt classes balanced, and all high-priority mains in top splits.

 In practice, this is nearly impossible with real rosters.
 Scores of 50-70 are typical and represent good splits.
 The optimizer finds the best arrangement possible given your actual roster composition.